BLCM/OpenBLCMM/windows-processing/README.md

 * Removed the full paths that the wizard puts on all file paths, so it just uses files in the same dir as `openblcmm.iss`.
-* Added the app version number to the output filename.
+* Added the app version number to the output filename, plus the text `Installer`.
 * Pre-install info text was taken from the "Credits" tab on our About dialog.
 * Associated `.blcm` file extension with OpenBLCMM.
 * Included an icon in the app install directory.